Skip to Main Content

 • A link to the full text of the document

 Some online journals are open access, which means anyone can access the articles freely.
 However, most online journals require a subscription for access to the full text of articles, which can be very expensive.
 This is where the Library comes in.
 We subscribe to thousands of online journals on your behalf.
 To access them you must go through the Library website - either Primo Search or a link from a journal database.
-That ensures that you are an authorised user of the material.
+This ensures that you are an authorised user of the material.

 For assistance please see our Database Help Library Resource Guide.